 Linda Buckmaster (poet; USA) created many poems, partly in collaboration with other residents.
 She wrote a poem on a painting of Ingrid Simons, telling about what she experiences when going inside the picture.
-She may repeat this in a poetry event in Maine, USA.
-At a local poetry festival in the castle of Evoramonte she read a poem while Phyllis Olwande did an improvisational dance following the rhythm of Linda´s words.
+At a local poetry festival in the castle of Evoramonte she read a poem while Phyllis Akinyi did an improvisational dance following the rhythm of Linda´s words.

 During his residency in 2015 Nuno Veiga (Portugal) made Boa Morte: a video performance together with Melina Peña (Mexico), with a dead tree and the “solstice rock” as the main elements in the scene.
 It can now be watched on https://vimeo.com/262525485.
 There is a lot of space for the viewer to make his own narrative.

-Claudia Tomaz (Portugal; living in Bristol (UK)) stayed the first months of this year to work on her movie: my soul journey that tells about her search for a home and her life in in several communities.
+Claudia Tomaz (Portugal; living in the UK)) stayed the first months of this year to work on her movie my soul journey, that tells about her search for a home and her life in in several communities.
 A deeper layer in the movie is her vision and practice on a lifestyle inspired by Buddhism.

 She worked on a second project: a book about her experience as a live-in carer.
 Several times she took care of an elderly woman in the last months of her life.
 It was very demanding as she nursed and did the household 24/7 for several months.
-It was demanding but rewarding in the same time, as it focuses on the essentials of a human relationship.
+But it was rewarding in the same time, as it focuses on the essentials of a human relationship.